johnseekins/statsd-http-proxy/README.md

 Adds timing to the bucket.
 Expected `value` as milliseconds integer.
 Default is `0`.

-### `uniq`
+### `set`

-Adds unique value in a set bucket.
+Adds value in a set bucket.
 Expected `value` as string.
 Sets are a relatively new concept in recent versions of StatsD.
 Sets track the number of unique elements belonging to a group.
 At each flush interval, the statsd backend will push the number of unique elements in the set as a single gauge value.